volfegan/GeometricAlgorithms/README.md

 * Conclusion on Bentley-Ottmann algorithm vs Bruteforce to find intersections:
 -> If you are going to handle less than 500 lines or poligons made of lines for colision detection, use BruteForce.
 The loop I did on Bruteforce was the most efficient way to do the searches n(n-1)/2; each line checks against the others only once.
 This is a video showing how to do it: [Coding Math: Episode 58 - Array Math](https://www.youtube.com/watch?v=75Cbkoo4Gwg).
 The bruteforce method is now using the loop with no redudancy search.
+From this stackoverflow (https://stackoverflow.com/questions/5029882/simple-somewhat-efficient-algorithm-for-finding-intersections-between-one-serie), a user states that Bentley & Ottmann is hard to implement for edge cases (I totally agree) and R-tree (https://en.wikipedia.org/wiki/R-tree) are better for this task.

 \- \- \-